 Physiotherapy services are provided seven days a week.
 Our physiotherapists develop personalised programs to aid recovery.
-During your stay with The Hills Private, all equipment for rehabilitation and physiotherapy eg frames, crutches etc, will be provided.
-If equipment is required after discharge, this can be arranged through the hospital's physiotherapy department.
+During your stay with The Hills Private, all equipment for rehabilitation and physiotherapy (e.g. frames, crutches etc.) will be provided.
+If equipment is required after discharge, this should be organised prior to discharge by the patient or their family.